xenit-eu/alfred-api-docs/user/user-guide.md

 { "isnotnull": "cm:author" }
 ```

-###### Note Unsupported terms
+**Note Unsupported terms**

-The following terms are available in alfresco, but are currently not supported by Alfred-api:
+The following terms are available in alfresco, but are currently not supported by Alfred API:

 * isroot
 * tx
 * primaryparent